This 5-ingredient, 15-minute honey garlic chicken with an addictively delicious sauce is a perfect quick and easy weeknight dinner recipe!

 - Meanwhile, make the glaze.
 Whisk the honey, soy sauce, garlic and red pepper flakes, if using, in a small bowl until well combined.

-- Add the sauce to the pan and toss to coat the chicken pieces.
+- Turn the chicken pieces over to begin cooking on the other side.
+Add the sauce to the pan and toss to coat the chicken pieces.
 Cook until chicken is cooked through, 4-5 more minutes.
+(The small pieces cook quickly, which is the point, so be careful not to overcook them.)

 - Serve with steamed rice and top with green onions, sesame seeds and a squeeze of lime juice, if desired.